-- (1) The chief executive may make investigations about the following persons to help decide whether an applicant for a licence or licensee is a suitable person to hold a licence- - (a) the applicant or licensee; - (b) an associate of the applicant or licensee. - (2) If the chief executive makes investigations under subsection (1), the chief executive must ask the commissioner of the police service for a written report about the criminal history of any of the persons. - (3) The commissioner must give the report to the chief executive.
+- (1) The chief executive may make investigations about the following persons to help decide whether an applicant for a licence or licensee is a suitable person to hold a licence- - (a) the applicant or licensee; - (b) an associate of the applicant or licensee.

-(4) The report is required to contain only criminal history in the commissioner's possession or to which the commissioner has access.
+- (2) If the chief executive makes investigations under subsection (1), the chief executive must ask the commissioner of the police service for a report about the criminal history of any of the persons. - (3) The commissioner must give the report to the chief executive. - (4) The report is required to contain only criminal history in the commissioner's possession or to which the commissioner has access. - (5) If the criminal history of the person includes a conviction recorded against the person, the commissioner's report must be written.